builderscon/octav/README.md

 * Organizers can edit talk proposals, to set date/time, etc.
 * Accepted talks show up in schedule
 * Sessions can have, among other things, video urls and slide urls.
 These can be shown as a list.
 It can be grouped by tags, too.
-* Conferences have "news feed", "Twitter/Social Netowkr Feed display"
+* Conferences have "news feed", "Twitter/Social Network Feed display"
 * Speakers can register their photo, bio.
 Must register email (not public, only used to send notices from organizers)
 * Sessions have Facebook/Twitter/etc buttons